snoai/ai-markdown/CONTRIBUTING.md

 ## License

-By contributing to AI-MD, you agree that your contributions will be licensed under its MIT license.
+By contributing to AI-Markdown, you agree that your contributions will be licensed under its MIT license.